The-International-Screeps-Bot/The-International-Open-Source/DESIGN.md

 - contains functions/methods
 - acts on singular inputs

+Ops stands for Operations.
+These are functions that will run logic for specified things, sometimes retrieving values.

 ### Example

 HaulerNeedOps contians functions that provide cached information, carry out processes, or whatever else.